About Us

 Kathy Minchin

-Kathy has since retired and is no longer consulting at Adelaide Hand Therapy.
-She continues to actively participate in the small but mighty clinic through teaching, mentoring and social events.
+Kathy established Adelaide Hand Therapy in 1986.
+She has since retired and is no longer consulting but continues to actively participate through teaching, mentoring and social events.